The educational experiences of children in care

 The Expert Advisory Panel (2015) reported that children and young people who came into contact with Child Youth and Family (CYF) had high rates of educational disengagement and under achievement.
 The Voices team further explored these experiences and outcomes through a qualitative study of children and young people’s experiences, a review of New Zealand government data, and a literature scan of national and international research.

-Experiences of Education for Children in Care / Part 1: Voices of children in care in Aotearoa New Zealand
+Part 1: Voices of children in care in Aotearoa New Zealand

 Results from Part 1 explore six core topics relating to children's experiences of education.